 In the case of repeated vomiting, continue to monitor your cat.
 Your cat might not be pregnant and instead suffering from some sort of illness, so the sooner you get a diagnosis, the sooner your cat will feel better.

 5. Behavior Seems Abnormal

 A pregnant cat might experience some behavioral changes that are apparent to their human parent.
 To many, these changes might be imperceivable, but you, as their parent, you’re more likely to recognize something has changed.

 For example, a feline mama-to-be might become a bit more territorial and cling to one specific person in the household.
 Very few become aggressive, but if a stranger startles them enough, it’s possible.
 Other cats become even more cuddly and affectionate, wanting you to spend all your time with them.

-If your cat is experiencing behavior that worries you, you can ask a Certified Pet Lifestyle Coach (CPLC)™ at AskVet.
+If your cat is experiencing behavior that worries you, you can ask an AskVet Pet Coach.
 They can help clue you into what’s happening with your pet before needing to schedule an office visit at your vet.